 Membership: Open to any tribe working on developing a tribal pollinator protection plan.
 Other government agencies, researchers, and experts are invited to participate.

-Purpose: to serve as a support network for tribes working to take actions to protect pollinators; to develop guidelines or a template for a tribal pollinator protection plan; and to raise the visibility of the challenges tribes face as they work to protect pollinators.
+Purpose: To serve as a support network for tribes working to take actions to protect pollinators; to develop guidelines or a template for a tribal pollinator protection plan; and to raise the visibility of the challenges tribes face as they work to protect pollinators.

-Activities: monitor the experience of each tribe as they work to develop pollinator protection plans.
+Activities: Monitor the experience of each tribe as they work to develop pollinator protection plans.
 Document the lessons learned.
 Develop a clearinghouse of tribal pollinator protection resources for tribes.